duchene/phylomad/README.md

 ![software logo](codeFolder/www/phylomad.temp.png)

+## Basic features

+- Assessment of phylogenetic substitution model adequacy.
+For assessment, PhyloMAd uses maximum likelihood phylogenetic inference (IQtree), parametric bootstrap simulations, and several common test statistics.
+Diagnostics of risk of biased inferences are provided based on previous extensive simulation studies.

+- Assessment of substitution saturation using measures of entropy.
+Diagnostics of risk due to excessive saturation are provided based on an extensive simulations study.

+- Assessment of the type of the strength and number of phylogenetic tree topology signals in a locus or a set of gene trees.
+Signal is defined as the support that appears in the data for a given species or gene tree, while the null is the signal of trees that can emerge from the model used for inference.

+- Assessment of phylogenetic clock model adequacy.
+This assess the expectation that the number of substitutions along branches as expressed by a clock model (times and molecular rates) is consistent with the substitutions observed when using clock-free estimation.

 ## Introduction

 This repository contains PhyloMAd, a software for assessing several components of phylogenetic analysis.
 Briefly, these methods of assessment provide an independent account of the power of a phylogenetic model and sequence data for describing the evolutionary process.
-These methods of assessment are different from model selection, where a set of candidate models are compared to each other, under the assumption that at least the best-fitting model is an adequate description of the data.
+These methods of assessment are different from model selection, where a set of candidate models are compared to each other under the assumption that at least the best-fitting model is an adequate description of the data.

-PhyloMAd supportes several of the most common nucleotide and amino-acid substitution models (e.g., JC, HKY, and GTR), including gamma-distributed rates across sites with 4 discrete categories.
+PhyloMAd supports several of the most common nucleotide and amino-acid substitution models (e.g., JC, HKY, and GTR), including gamma-distributed rates across sites with 4 discrete categories.
 Clock models supported include those implemented in BEAST 2.

 ## Download and package installation